Test your pregnancy knowledge

 Old-school pregnancy testing

-Modern home pregnancy tests didn’t come onto the market until the 1970s, and were more complicated that the ones we have today.
+Modern home pregnancy tests didn’t come onto the market until the 1970s.
+And they were a lot more complicated that the ones we have today.

 In 1978, a pregnancy kit first advertised in Mademoiselle Magazine consisted of a medicine dropper, an angled mirror, a vial of purified water, a test tube with a sheep’s red blood cells, and a clear plastic test tube support.
 The results took a couple of hours but were pretty accurate (97 per cent accuracy for a positive reading and 80 per cent for a negative).